 Day 1: 24 hours in Tokyo

-From Narita Airport to Tokyo: Collect your pre-ordered Tokyo Skyliner tickets and have them exchanged at the Keisei Counter at the station.
+From Narita Airport to Tokyo: Since you’re not activating your JR Pass on this day, collect your pre-ordered Tokyo Skyliner tickets and have them exchanged at the Keisei Counter at the station.
 (41 minutes to Ueno station)

 Getting Around in Tokyo: Tokyo Subway Ticket (24hr, 48hr, 72hr) — Purchase online and collect from Narita Airport.